WhatIs.com Learn IT guides help you learn more about a variety of IT concepts in ten easy steps.

 8. What technologies and trends should CIOs pay attention to?

 SearchCIO expert Niel Nickolaisen takes several IT trends very seriously.
-The first is the emergence of a services-centric application architecture, replacing the large, monolithic enterprise application.
+The is the emergence of a services-centric application architecture, replacing the large, monolithic enterprise application.
 Another trend that can't be ignored is the ever-quickening pace of technology and business change.
-Nickolaisen suggests the new currency in IT is speed and that CIOs should focus on innovation for competitive advantage.
+Nickolaisen suggests the currency in IT is speed and that CIOs should focus on innovation for competitive advantage.

 > SearchCIO's Niel Nickolaisen takes on five big technology trends for 2015.

-> Whirlpool CIO Mike Heim is using cutting-edge tech to reinvent the lowly laundromat, but first this CIO had to reinvent how his IT team worked.
+> Whirlpool CIO Mike Heim is using cutting-edge tech to reinvent the lowly laundromat, but this CIO had to reinvent how his IT team worked.

 To answer the question, "What does a CIO do?" it's important to understand the current state of the IT industry.
-The role of the CIO is heavily influenced by how IT strategy, new computer systems and an enterprise's ever-changing objectives and goals align.
+The role of the CIO is heavily influenced by how IT strategy, computer systems and an enterprise's ever-changing objectives and goals align.
 CIOs making decisions in the digital age should familiarize themselves with the following ten terms:

 Data sovereignty: the concept that information which has been converted and stored in binary digital form is subject to the laws of the country in which it is located.